Skip to main content

 A collage of photos with various editing effects happening in them, including highlighting objects to delete, objects to move, photos being unblurred and more.

 We recently announced that Google Photos’ AI editing tools – Magic Editor, Magic Eraser, Photo Unblur and Portrait Light – are coming to all Google Photos users1, no subscription required.
 These powerful features have been incredibly popular and highly anticipated by our wide community of Google Photos users.
 “It’s really exciting that so many more people will be able to use these tools,” says Google Photos senior product manager Selena Shang.
 The expansion was no easy feat.
-The Google Photos engineering team worked to ensure that these features worked across a wide array of Android and iOS devices so that Google Photos’ suite of AI editing tools work well no matter what device you’re using.
+Our engineering and research teams worked to ensure that these features worked across a wide array of Android and iOS devices so that Google Photos’ suite of AI editing tools work well no matter what device you’re using.
 “It was definitely a challenge,” Selena says, “but worth it!”

 Since Selena is an expert on the Google Photos AI editing suite and so many more people now have access to it, we asked for her top tips on using these tools.